 Trinity's very own netball team, proudly approaching the top of division four (of five), play a short match every Friday and the occasional friendly.
 Teams change every week; there is no binding commitment, but our regular players have started to consider the Friday afternoon matches an integral part of their Trinity life.

-Since matches tend to be around lunchtime we often head back to College (matches are at Worcester) and eat together, if we're not rushing off to a lecture.
+Since matches tend to be around lunchtime we often head back to College and eat together, if we're not rushing off to a lecture.
 Everyone can play- from those who haven't touched a netball since Year 9 PE to those who actually understand footwork rules, we welcome all players regardless of experience and regardless of gender.
 There is no try-out system, no clique, no judgement- we just want to have a fun time absolutely demolishing Balliol.
 Since Kat and I became captains at the beginning of this year we have seen the netball scene at Trinity flourish and we couldn't be happier!
-In the future we are hoping to secure some official kit, perhaps even get some coveted blue and yellow skorts, and continue to spread the netball love indiscriminately throughout Trinity.

-Trinity College Boat Club by Charlotte Green (2nd Year Biochemistry)
+Trinity College Boat Club